Juan Andrés (convert): Life

 The man subsequently known as Juan Andrés was born in Xàtiva, Spain, the son of an Islamic scholar.
 Trained as a faqīh himself, he converted to Catholicism in 1487 and was baptised in Valencia Cathedral, taking the Christian name Juan Andrés.
 Becoming a priest, he was made an envoy by the Catholic Monarchs Ferdinand and Isabella, to preach Christianity in Granada after it was reconquered.
 He worked closely with the Aragonese Inquisitor Martín García.
+He later claims to have translated the Qur'an into "Aragonese," although no copy of this text survives.

-Around 1516 there was a canon of Granada Cathedral by the name Juan Andrés, but it is not certain that this was the same man.
+Around 1516, there was a canon of Granada Cathedral by the name Juan Andrés, but it is not certain that this was the same man.

 Works

 Juan Andrés' main apologetical work, Confusion de la secta mahomatica y del alcoran (Valencia, 1515), while written to encourage Muslims to convert to Christianity, was later banned by the Spanish Inquisition due to the extensive quotations from the Qur'an that it contained.
 It nevertheless went into many further editions.